TrooperLooper/Final_assesment/README.md

 ---

-Credits: This was a backend group-assignment completed by @s-weberg and @TrooperLooper at Sundsgårdens Folkhögskola 2025.
+Credits: Backend school project at Sundsgården Folkhögskola 2025.
+Shared effort by @s-weberg and @TrooperLooper

 **Enjoy tracking your game time and climbing the leaderboard!**